-- 2. Set the Enable/Disable switch on the control panel to the Enable position. - Set the thermostat to the lowest setting. - 4.
-Set the Enable/Disable switch on the control panel to the Disable position.
+- Set the thermostat to the lowest setting. - 4.
+Set the Enable/Disable switch on the control panel to the Disable position

-- 5. This appliance is equipped with a device which automatically lights the burner.
-DO NOT TRY TO LIGHT THE BURNER BY HAND. - 6.
-Wait five (5) minutes to clear out any gas.
-If you then smell gas.
+5. This appliance is equipped with a device which automatically lights the burner.

+DO NOT TRY TO LIGHT THE BURNER BY HAND.

+- 6. Wait five (5) minutes to If you then smell gas, clear out any gas.
 STOP!
 Follow "B" in the safety information above on this label.
 If you don't smell gas, go to the next step. - 7.
 Turn on all electrical power to the appliance. - 8.
-Set the Enable/Disable switch on the control panel to the Enable position. - Set the thermostat to the desired setting.
+Set the Enable/Disable switch on the control panel to the Enable position. - 9.
+Set the thermostat to the desired setting.